-Wholesale Water maintains TWUL's statutory duty to provide reliable supplies of safe drinking water to all its customers, with minimal impact on the environment, meeting the needs of a growing population, adapting to a changing climate and keeping bills as low as possible.
-Water services are provided to around nine million customers, ranging from the urban metropolis of London, to the Thames Valley with its mixture of fast-growing towns and countryside.
+Operations maintains TWUL's statutory duty to provide reliable supplies of safe drinking water to all its customers, with minimal impact on the environment, meeting the needs of a growing population, adapting to a changing climate and keeping bills as low as possible.
+Water services are provided to over nine million customers, ranging from the urban metropolis of London, to the Thames Valley and surrounding area, with its mixture of fast-growing towns and countryside.
+Operations is also responsible for the removal, treatment and safe disposal of wastewater with minimal impact on the environment, for its 15 million customers.